-- Remove the shells from the fresh shrimps or frozen shrimps that are thawed.
-If you choose to use fresh shrimps with heads intact remove the heads too along with the shells.
-Keep the shrimps aside and use the shells and the heads.
-I used frozen thawed shrimps so had only the shells.
+- Remove the shells from the fresh shrimp or frozen shrimp that are thawed.
+If you choose to use fresh shrimp with heads intact remove the heads too along with the shells.
+Keep the shrimp aside and use the shells and the heads.
+I used frozen thawed shrimp so had only the shells.

 - Set the Instant Pot on SAUTE and keep it on NORMAL.